dmbarbour/wikilon/docs/AwelonLang.md

         :label      ({R/label} * x) → {label:x | R}
         .label      (s * ({} → {label:x | R})) → ((s * x) * ({} → {R}))

 Type annotations can be expressed using Awelon annotations, we only need some conventions.
 Obviously, we can use specific annotations such as `(nat)` or `(bool)`.
 Lightweight annotations could describe function arity, such that `[F](t21)` indicates `F` receives two arguments and returns one result.
 For more sophisticated or precise types, we may eventually support `[Type Descriptor](type)d`, enabling flexible type descriptions.
+Debugging with structured types is usually a hassle because types can become very large, but annotations can also help here - enabling human-meaningful metadata to be lifted into the type analysis.

 Unfortunately, simple static types are sometimes too simplistic and restrictive.
 For example, the `pick` function from Forth isn't amenable to static typing without sophisticated dependent types: